Yangji East station: Platforms

 In addition, there are three tracks at the north end of the platform for train storage.
 In addition to a set of double stabling tracks, one of the tracks extends several hundred meters to form a double-length stabling siding.
 Since this station served as the northern terminus when Line 10 opens, trains on Line 10 use this set of stabling tracks to turn-back beyond the station.

 Entrances/exits

-The station has 5 points of entry/exit, with Exits C2 and C3 being accessible via elevators.
+The station has 5 points of entry/exit.
+Exits C2 and C3 are equipped with elevators.